pudly/schmopera-hugo/content/articles/dont-miss-countertenor-madness.md

 ---
-title: "Don't miss: Countertenor Madness!"
+title: "Don&#039;t miss: Countertenor Madness!"
 ---

 Next month with the [Kingston Road United Church Concert Series](https://www.kruc.ca/concerts/), you can see something that might truly be a once-in-a-lifetime event.